 Federico Barocci (1535-1612) was an Italian Renaissance painter and printmaker.
 His original name was Federico Fiori, and he was nicknamed Il Baroccio.
-Motivated by a wide extend of Renaissance experts, including Raphael, Correggio, Jacopo Tintoretto, and Titian, Barocci created a unique style that combined uncommon colour with figures in dynamic and dramatic postures.
-His visionary works are characterised by warmth of feeling and profound spirituality.
-A committed draughtsman, Barocci embraced totally new approaches to drawing, which permitted him to create a few abnormal painterly methods.
-Since of his adore of colour, he drew in a extend of tones and surfaces, being the primary Italian artist to systematically utilize coloured pastels and oils as portion of the preparatory process.
+Motivated by a wide extend of Renaissance experts, including Raphael, Correggio, Jacopo Tintoretto, and Titian, Barocci created a unique style that combined distinctive color with figures in dynamic and dramatic postures.
+His visionary works are characterized by warmth of feeling and profound spirituality.
+A committed draughtsman, Barocci embraced new drawing approaches, allowing him to create a few unorthodox painterly methods.
+Because he adored color, he drew in a range of tones and surfaces, being the primary Italian artist to systematically utilize colored pastels and oils as a part of the preparatory process.